johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 the IBM PC was originally intended as a business machine, therefore text legibility was of primary concern).

-[^a3000]: Except for the [Amiga 3000](https://en.wikipedia.org/wiki/Amiga_3000) that includes a scan-doubled 31 kHz VGA output connector as well.
+[^a3000]: Except for the [Amiga 3000](https://en.wikipedia.org/wiki/Amiga_3000)

-In order to simulate the roundish "pixels" of the 1084S that slightly blend into each other (a rather nice "natural anti-aliasing" effect that makes low-res artwork so much more pleasant to look at, and lends the image this wonderful "fuzzy analog quality") and the subtle scanlines (at least on PAL;
+which includes a scan-doubled 31 kHz VGA output connector as well.

-on NTSC they're much more prominent), we'll need Guest's rather excellent **CRT-A2080-HiRes-SmartRes-Interlace** CRT shader.
-Clearly, this shader is the star of the show, and this makes the biggest difference after matching the physical image dimensions of the 1084S monitor.
+To simulate the roundish "pixels" of the 1084S that slightly blend into each other (a rather nice "natural anti-aliasing" effect that makes low-res artwork so much more pleasant to look at, and lends the image this wonderful "fuzzy analog quality") and the subtle scanlines (at least on PAL; on NTSC they're much more prominent), we'll need Guest's rather excellent **CRT-A2080-HiRes-SmartRes-Interlace** CRT shader.
+This shader is the star of the show, and this makes the biggest difference after matching the physical image dimensions of the 1084S monitor.
 One of its most remarkable features is that it provides seamless support for all OCS Amiga screen modes in a *single* shader (320&times;256 Low Res, 640&times;256 High Res, 320&times;512 Low Res Laced, 640&times;512 High Res Laced, and naturally all their overscanned and NTSC variants).
 The interlace flicker is not emulated, but probably that's for the best.
 This thing handles everything you throw at it, including low-res/hi-res split-screen games (e.g Lemmings, Shadow of the Beast, Apidya, Agony, all Magnetic Scrolls adventures, etc.)

 {{< figure name="img/scapeghost.jpg" nameSmall="img/scapeghost-small.jpg"
     alt="Scapeghost" width="90%" >}}

   Start scene of [Scapeghost](https://hol.abime.net/1841) by [Magnetic Scrolls](https://en.wikipedia.org/wiki/Magnetic_Scrolls).
-Upper half of the screen is 320&times;256 low-res, while the bottom half displaying the text is 640&times;256 hi-res.
+The upper half of the screen is 320&times;256 low-res, while the bottom half displaying the text is 640&times;256 hi-res.
 As you can see, **CRT-A2080-HiRes-SmartRes-Interlace** handles situations like this